her0e1c1/pystock/README.md

 you use Shift + Enter instead of Enter, which inputs a new line break

+## FreeBSD

+You need to install these by pkg

+    # for scrapy (python2)
+    pkg install libxml2
+    pkg install devel/py-lxml

 ### freetype is not installed
 This error ``The C/C++ header for freetype2 (ft2build.h)`` may happen. if your os is freebsd, then do this ::